Quadratic Chabauty: p-adic height pairings and integral points on hyperelliptic curves: The local height pairing as a Coleman function

-It follows that the equality in the statement of the theorem holds up to a constant.
+It follows that~\eqref{Thm21eq} holds up to a constant.
 It suffices to show that the constant term of $\tau$ at infinity is $-(g-1) \log(\atp) $.
-With $\tau$ replaced by the pullback of $\hoti$ under the dual of $\omega_{g-1}$, the constant term is $0$ by~\cite[Proposition~\ref{gendata}]{Bes12}, since $\omega_{g-1}$ is dual to the non-vanishing $t_0$ at infinity.
+With $\tau$ replaced by the pullback of $\hoti$ under the dual of $\omega_{g-1}$, the constant term is $0$ by~\cite[Proposition~3.10]{Bes12}, since $\omega_{g-1}$ is dual to the non-vanishing $\cansec_0$ at infinity.
 However, this pullback differs from $\tau$ by $\log(x^{g-1})= (g-1) \log(x)$.
 Using~\eqref{xintermss} we find

 The constant term of $x$ with respect to $z$ is therefore $-\log(\atp)$ and that of $\tau$ is $-(g-1)\log(\atp)$. \end{proof}